-The steel frame walls and concrete floor slabs of this assembly provide the primary structure of this assembly.
+The steel frame walls and concrete floor slabs of this wall system provide the primary structure of this system.
 It is the responsibility of the Designer of Record to ensure that all structural elements of the backup wall and veneer are designed to meet project-specific loads and local governing building codes.
-Generic placement of the framing members and support elements are demonstrated within the details of this chapter and are provided for diagrammatic purposes only.
+Generic placement of the reinforced elements and supports/ties is demonstrated within the details of this chapter and is provided for diagrammatic purposes only.

-Masonry ties are used to connect the veneer to the metal stud–framed backup wall.
+Masonry ties (i.e., masonry anchors) are used to connect the veneer to the steel- framed backup wall.
 They are designed to resist the out-of-plane loads applied to the wall, typically wind and seismic.
-At the same time, these ties must be flexible to allow the veneer to move in-plane relative to the metal stud framed wall.
+At the same time, these ties must be flexible to allow the veneer to move in-plane relative to the metal stud–framed wall.

-Building codes provide prescriptive requirements for masonry ties secured to metal stud–framed walls, which include spacing, size, placement, and anchor type.
-The spacing requirements are summarized in Table 2-5 and are based on TMS 402-166 provisions for adjustable ties (i.e., anchors).
-Use of these prescriptive requirements is limited to masonry veneer assemblies with a weight less than 40 psf, a cavity depth no more than 4.5 inches, and where the ASCE-7 wind velocity pressure (qz) is less than 55 psf (previously wind speed less than 130 mph).
-Wall assemblies that exceed these criteria require the designer of record to evaluate the building loads and materials and rationally design the anchorage system accordingly.
+Building codes provide prescriptive requirements for masonry ties secured to concrete or masonry that includes spacing, size, placement, and tie type.
+These requirements are summarized in Table 2-7 and are based on TMS 402-166 provisions for adjustable ties (i.e., anchors).
+Use of these prescriptive requirements is limited to masonry veneer assemblies with a weight less than 40 psf, with a cavity depth no more than 65⁄8-inches, and where the ASCE-77 wind velocity pressure (qz) is less than 55 psf (previously wind speed less than 130 mph).
+Wall assemblies that exceed these criteria require the design professional to evaluate the building loads and materials and rationally design the anchorage system accordingly.
 The majority of masonry tie manufacturers have empirical testing data available to support the use of their anchorage systems when the cavity depth or loads exceed these criteria.

-Prescriptive spacing requirements for anchored masonry veneers in Table 2-5 include special requirements for Seismic Design Categories D, E, and F and high-wind zones with velocity pressures (qz) between 40 and 55 psf.
+Prescriptive spacing requirements for anchored masonry veneers are included in Table 2-7 for special requirements for Seismic Design Categories D, E, and F and high-wind zones with velocity pressures (qz) between 40 and 55 psf.
 These higher seismicity and wind speed areas are common to some parts of the Northwest and are dependent on the geography and building occupancy category.
 Refer to local building code requirements to ensure seismicity and wind speed criteria are properly evaluated for the building occupancy and site conditions.

-To prevent pull-out or push-through of the tie, embed each anchor a minimum of 1-1/2 inches into the veneer, with at least 5/8-inch mortar or grout cover at the outside face.
-The mortar bed thickness is to be at least twice the thickness of the anchor.
-To prevent excess movement between connecting parts of adjustable anchor systems, limit clearance between components to less than 1/16 of an inch.
-The vertical offset of adjustable pintle-type anchors may not exceed 1.25 inches.
+To prevent pull-out or push-through of the tie, TMS 402-166 requires ties be embedded a minimum of 11⁄2-inches into the veneer, with at least 5⁄8-inch mortar or grout cover at the outside face.
+The mortar bed thickness is to be at least twice the thickness of the tie.
+To prevent excess movement between connecting parts of adjustable tie systems, the clearance between components is limited to a maximum 1⁄16-inch.
+The vertical o set of adjustable pintle-type ties may not exceed 11⁄4-inches.

-Masonry ties should be fastened directly to the steel stud framing, through the exterior sheathing with minimum #10 self-tapping screws (0.190-inch shank diameter).
+TMS 402-166 requires that masonry ties are fastened directly to the steel stud framing through the exterior sheathing with minimum #10 corrosion-resistant screws (0.190-inch shank diameter).
 They should not be fastened to the sheathing alone.
-While the code allows a horizontal anchor spacing up to 32 inches on-center, it is recommended that anchors be spaced horizontally to align with the typical stud spacing, typically 16-inches on-center.
+While the code may allow a horizontal anchor spacing up to 32-inches on-center, it is recommended that anchors be spaced horizontally to align with the typical stud spacing, typically 16-inches on-center.

-For steel stud-framed wall systems, TMS 402-166 requires the anchored masonry veneer must be supported by noncombustible construction, and any veneer that exceeds 30 feet in height must be supported at each story above 30 feet.
+For steel stud-framed wall systems, TMS 402-166 requires the anchored masonry veneer to be supported by noncombustible construction; any veneer that exceeds 30 feet in height must be supported at each story above 30 feet.
 Masonry below 30 feet in height must also be supported at each floor when used in Seismic Design Categories D, E, and F. Best practice for commercial construction is to support the lowest portion of the masonry cladding directly on the concrete foundation wall.

-Masonry cladding must also be supported at openings within the veneer, such as windows and doors.
-This may be done with shelf angles, as described above for larger openings, or with loose lintels at smaller openings are typically provided.
-Galvanized-steel loose lintels are recommended except where architectural design dictates the use of reinforced masonry or precast concrete lintels for appearance.
-Steel angle lintels should span across the opening and bear a minimum 6 inches onto the adjacent masonry at the jambs of the opening.
+Where masonry is supported at openings within the veneer (e.g., windows and doors), shelf angles for larger openings or loose lintels at smaller openings are typically provided.
+Galvanized-steel loose lintels are recommended except where architectural design dictates reinforced masonry or precast concrete lintels for appearance.
+Steel angle lintels span the opening; TMS 402-166 requires the lintel bear a minimum of 4-inches onto the adjacent masonry at the jambs of the opening.
 An example of lintel supports is shown in Fig. 2-22.

 Refer to the details at the end of this chapter for detailing of typical support elements.

-To avoid premature cladding replacement, the durability and longevity of metal components within this assembly should match that expected of the masonry veneer cladding system.
-Metal components within this assembly include veneer ties, vertical support ledgers and lintels, sheet-metal flashings, and fasteners.
+It is best practice to match the durability and longevity of metal components within this system to that expected of the masonry veneer.
+Metal components within this system include veneer ties, vertical support ledgers and lintels, sheet-metal flashings, and fasteners.
 This guide includes discussion for common corrosion- resistant materials; however, it is the Designer of Records’ responsibility to appropriate select a level of corrosion resistance for project-specific application/ exposure and the expected longevity of the masonry system.

-Fasteners used with all-metal components should be corrosion-resistant, either galvanized steel or stainless steel to match adjacent metal components.
+Fasteners used with all metal components should be corrosion-resistant, either hot-dipped galvanized steel or stainless steel to match adjacent metal components.

-When using facing brick made from clay or shale, anchored veneer units should comply with ASTM C216 and be severe weather (SW) grade.
-When using concrete facing brick, anchored veneer units should comply with ASTM C1634.
-Hollow concrete masonry units used for veneer applications are typically 4-inches deep and should comply with ASTM C90.17
+For facing brick made from clay or shale, use anchored veneer units that comply with ASTM C21615 and are severe weather (SW) grade.
+When using concrete facing brick, anchored veneer units are to comply with ASTM C1634.16 Hollow concrete masonry units used for veneer applications are typically 4-inches deep and comply with ASTM C90.17

-Mortar designed for the anchored masonry veneer units should conform to ASTM C270, and the type selected should be appropriate for the veneer application; Type N mortar is acceptable for most anchored masonry veneer applications.
+Mortar designed for the anchored masonry veneer units is to conform to ASTM C270;18 the type selected should be appropriate for the veneer application.
+Type N mortar is acceptable for most anchored masonry veneer applications.
 When selecting mortar, the lowest compressive strength (softest) mortar that satisfies the project requirements should be used.